kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 direction.

-However, over 40% of Perl developers prefer to handle exceptions with die/eval so every Perl developer needs to be familiar with the syntax and pitfalls.
+However, over 40% of Perl developers prefer to handle exceptions with die/eval so you will want to be familiar with the syntax and pitfalls.

 I explain the syntax and how to handle all the potential pitfalls in [Handling exceptions with die/eval](/essentials/die-eval/).